abrotman/related-domains-by-dns/rdbd-newrrs.md

 # Validation

-A validated signature is solely meant to be additional evidence that the two domains are related.
-The existence of this relationship is not meant to state that the data from either domain should be considered as more trustworthy.
+A validated signature is solely meant to be additional evidence that the relevant domains are related, or that one disavows such relationship.
+The existence or disavowal of a relationship does not by itself mean that data or services from any domain should be considered as more or less trustworthy.

 # Security Considerations

 ## Efficiacy of signatures

 The optional signature mechanism defined here offers no protection against an active attack if both the RDBD and RDBDKEY values are accessed via an untrusted path.

-If the RDBDKEY value has been cached, or is otherwise known via some sufficiently secure mechanism, then the RDBD signature does confirm that the holder of the private key (presumably the relating-domain) considered that the relationship with the related-domain was real at some point in time.
+If the RDBDKEY value has been cached, or is otherwise known via some sufficiently secure mechanism, then the RDBD signature does confirm that the holder of the private key (presumably the relating-domain) considered that the relationship, or lack thereof, with the related-domain was real at some point in time.

 ## DNSSEC

 RDBD does not require DNSSEC.
 Without DNSSEC it is possible for an attacker to falsify DNS query responses for someone investigating a relationship.
 Conversely, an attacker could delete the response that would normally demonstrate the relationship, causing the investigating party to believe there is no link between the two domains.
 An attacker could also replay an old RDBD value that is actually no longer published in the DNS by the related-domain.

 Deploying signed records with DNSSEC should allow for detection of these kinds of attack.